Oxenfree II: Lost Signals: Plot

 Riley and Jacob steal a boat from Camena Harbor, and take it to Edwards Island.
 Once there, they confront Olivia again who is opening the dimensional portal directly above the communications tower.
 Riley and Alex both attempt to appeal to Olivia, but Olivia is then possessed by the Sunken, who then possesses Riley.
-Riley is sent through several surreal hallucinations seemingly in alternate dimensions, and successfully navigates them to a final vision containing Riley's future son, Rex, whom in the present timeline she is currently pregnant with.
-This vision of Rex seeks to convince Riley to believe more in herself and have the confidence she needs to escape being possessed by the Sunken in the void, and shortly afterwards she is transported back to reality where she manages to stop Olivia and disrupt the formation of the portal.
+Riley is sent through several surreal hallucinations seemingly in alternate dimensions, and successfully navigates them to a final vision containing Riley's future son, Rex, who in the present timeline she is currently pregnant with.
+This vision of Rex seeks to convince Riley to believe more in herself and have the confidence she needs to escape being possessed by the Sunken in the void, and shortly afterwards she is transported back to reality, where she manages to stop Olivia and disrupt the formation of the portal.

-After the Sunken's efforts are subdued, Jacob, Olivia, Riley and Alex all appear together in front of the portal where Alex explains that one of them must go inside and tune the portal to close from the inside, trapping them and the Sunken potentially forever but allowing the others to go free.
+After the Sunken's efforts are subdued, Jacob, Olivia, Riley and Alex all appear together in front of the portal, where Alex explains that one of them must go inside and tune the portal to close from the inside, trapping them and the Sunken potentially forever but allowing the others to go free.
 The player can then choose for either Riley, Jacob, or Olivia to enter the portal and close it from the inside, which can change the ending of the story.
 Regardless of who is chosen, the portal is closed and Camena is saved from the rifts.
-Alex and her friends are no longer trapped in the dimensional rift, and Alex sends a souvenir box to commemorate Riley (either to Rex, or Riley's father depending on the ending) which the player can sift through to get different dialogues and notes depending on the choices they made in the character interactions throughout the story.
+Alex and her friends are no longer trapped in the dimensional rift, and Alex sends a souvenir box to commemorate Riley (either to Riley's father or Rex depending on the ending) which the player can sift through to get different dialogues and notes based on the choices they made in the character interactions throughout the story.